ShrutiSolani/DSA_Java/README.md

 1. Create a Graph and print it
 2. Breadth First Search Traversal
 3. Depth First Search Traversal
+4. Detect Cycle in a directed graph
+5. Detect Cycle in an undirected graph
+6. Clone a Graph

 ## Bit Manipulation
 1. Number of 1 bits